Best $m$-term trigonometric approximation in weighted Wiener spaces and applications: Asymptotic bounds for sampling recovery of functions

-{ In the above result, just as described in Remark \ref{sqrtlog},} we managed to {remove} the additional \(\sqrt{\log^\ast(m)}\) term, that would have appeared when using Proposition \ref{samp_Lp}.
-In { {the}} case $q=2$ this result has been already obtained by Dai, Temlyakov \cite{DaTe24} using a different technique involving ``weak orthogonal matching pursuit'' {\tt (WOMP)} as a recovery method.
-The estimates obtained here together with the results from \cite{MPU25_2} show that this behavior is also possible using {\tt (rLasso)} or {\tt (OMP)} as recovery procedures. \paragraph{Acknowledgments} The first named author is supported by the ESF, being co-financed by the European Union and from tax revenues on the basis of the budget adopted by the Saxonian State Parliament.
+In the above result, just as described in Remark \ref{sqrtlog}, we managed to {remove} the additional \(\sqrt{\log^\ast(m)}\) term, that would have appeared when using Proposition \ref{samp_Lp}, instead of Theorem \ref{samp_A1}.
+In the case $q=2$ the bound in Corollary \ref{varrho_for_SB_SW_above} has already been obtained by Dai, Temlyakov \cite{DaTe24} using a different technique involving ``weak orthogonal matching pursuit'' {\tt (WOMP)} as a recovery method.
+The estimates obtained here together with the results from \cite{MPU25_1} show that this behavior is also possible using {\tt (rLasso)} as recovery procedures. \paragraph{Acknowledgments} The first named author is supported by the ESF, being co-financed by the European Union and from tax revenues on the basis of the budget adopted by the Saxonian State Parliament.
 The second named author is supported by the Philipp Schwartz Initiative of the Alexander von Humboldt Foundation.
 The third named author is supported by the German Research Foundation (DFG 403/4-1).
 The authors would like to thank T. Sommerfeld for helpful comments on the subject and presentation of the paper.
 We would also like to thank W. Sickel for pointing out to us the references \cite{DPW24}, \cite{NNS22} and \cite{NN22} {as well as A. Shidlich for pointing out the references \cite{Stepanets_UMZh_2001_N8}, \cite{Stepanets_MAT_2005} and \cite{Gao_JAT_2010}.} { Finally, we would like to thank the (anonymous) reviewers for their very thorough and helpful comments. }